On the stable recovery of deep structured linear networks under sparsity constraints: Application to convolutional linear network under sparsity prior

 \section{Application to convolutional linear network under sparsity prior}

 We consider a sparse convolutional linear network as depicted in Figure \ref{network}.
-The network typically aims at performing a linear analysis or synthesis of a signal living in $\RP$.
-The considered convolutional linear network is defined from a rooted directed acyclic graph $\tree(\edges,\nodes)$ composed of nodes $\nodes$ and edges $\edges$.
+Formally, the considered convolutional linear network is defined from a rooted directed acyclic graph $\tree(\edges,\nodes)$ composed of nodes $\nodes$ and edges $\edges$.
 Each edge connects two nodes.
-The root of the graph is denoted by $r$ and the set containing all its leaves is denoted by $\leaves$.
+The root of the graph is denoted by $r$ (it contains the output signal) and the set containing all its leaves is denoted by $\leaves$ (the leaves contain the input signal).
 We denote by $\PP$ the set of all paths connecting the leaves and the root.
-We assume, without loss of generality, that the length of any path between any leaf and the root is independent of the considered leaf and equal to some constant $K\geq 0$.
-We also assume that, for any edge $e\in\edges$, the number of edges separating $e$ and the root is the same for all paths between $e$ and $r$.
+We assume, without loss of generality, that the length of any path between a leaf and the root is independent of the considered path and equal to $H\geq 0$.
+We also assume that, for any edge $e\in\edges$, the length of the paths separating $e$ and any leaf is constant.
 This length is called the depth of $e$.
-For any $k=1..K$, we denote the set containing all the edges of depth $k$, by $\edges(k)$.
-For $e\in\edges(k)$, we also say that $e$ belongs to the layer $k$.
+For any $h=1..H$, we denote the set containing all the edges of depth $h$, by $\edges(h)$.

-Moreover, to any edge $e$ is attached a convolution kernel of maximal support $\calS_e\subset \NN_N$.
-We assume (without loss of generality) that $\sum_{e\in\edges(k)} |\calS_e|$ is independent of $k$ ($|\calS_e|$ denotes the cardinality of $\calS_e$).
+Moreover, to any edge $e$ is attached a convolution kernel of maximal support $\calS_e\subset \N{N}$.
+We assume (without loss of generality) that $\sum_{e\in\edges(h)} |\calS_e|$ is independent of $h$ ($|\calS_e|$ denotes the cardinality of $\calS_e$).
 We take